joysticktv/joysticktv.github.io/developer_support.md

 * `Authorization` - "Basic YOUR_BASIC_KEY".
 This is HTTP Basic auth using your bot's Client ID as the user, and Client Secret as the password separated by a `:` and converted to Base64. (e.g. `Base64.encode("id:secret")`)
 * `Content-Type` - "application/x-www-form-urlencoded"
 * `X-JOYSTICK-STATE` - An optional value you can use to pass through arbitrary data that will be sent back with the response.
+* `Accept` - Header indicating that the client expects a response in the `application/json` format.

 Example: